-Thomas Guthrie is an innovative and award-winning director working in theatre and music to tell stories in vivid, new and direct ways.
+Thomas Guthrie is an innovative and award-winning British director working in theatre and music to tell stories in vivid, new and direct ways.

 A former Jette Parker Young Artist Stage Director at the Royal Opera House in London, his revival of David McVicar’s Die Zauberflöte there won What’s On Stage Best Revival 2018.
 His own critically acclaimed productions of Le Nozze di Figaro and Die Zauberflöte at Longborough Festival Opera led to an invitation to direct Wagner’s Der Fliegende Holländer there in 2018 (subsequently called ‘one of the best productions at this venue I have seen’, Rupert Christiansen, Telegraph).